 A little note about this special piece - 'Angarkha', refers to a traditional upper garment worn by men in the Indian subcontinent which overlaps and is tied to the left or right shoulder.
 The angarkha was a court outfit that a person could wrap around himself, offering flexible ease with the knots and ties appropriate for wearing in the various principalities of ancient India.

 A little something about this special print - 'Handblock' printing is a centuries old art form popular in India, China, and many other East Asian countries.
 In India, this ancient printing technique utilizes a hand-carved teak wood block that is dipped in dye and stamped by hand onto cotton or silk.

 This is a handicraft product made by the local artisans of the beautiful “Pink City” Jaipur in India.
 Each piece is unique and lovingly created by hand.

-This dress comes with a contrasting orange Chunni (scarf) and is available in other colours like pink, blue and green.
+This dress comes with a contrasting orange Chunni (subject to availability) and is available in other colours like pink, blue and green.